Top 10 Interview Questions & Answers | OSI Model

 Ans: Data encapsulation is a process of adding extra information at each layer of the OSI model while information flow from one host to another host.
 Information such as source and destination address, protocol information, type of data etc.

 Q9.
-What are the differences between MAC sublayer and LLC sublayer?
+What are the differences between the MAC sublayer and LLC sublayer?

 Ans: MAC sublayer stands for Media Access Control layer.
 MAC address works on Layer 2- Data Link Layer.
 This layer controls the permission of data to transmit it.